GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Background and Related Work

-\paragraph{Explicit reasoning and knowledge transfer:} Symbolic inference over KGs is efficient and interpretable~\cite{ns_methods_kg_reasoning}.
-For instance, retrieving all drugs ($d$) that (1) target a protein ($p$) associated with Type 2 Diabetes and (2) are approved by the FDA, expressed as the conjunctive query:

-Explicit rules can also be transferred across related domains.
-Neural reasoning complements this by leveraging KG embeddings to exploit graph structure while ignoring explicit constraints, enabling it to handle ambiguity and subtle semantic variations~\cite{ZHANG202114}.
+The central question remains: Which representation best fits a given task?
+Due to these complementary advantages and limitations, researchers are increasingly focused on neurosymbolic integration~\cite{tran2025reasoningneurosymbolicai} for complex AI challenges that cannot be solved by either approach individually.
+To bridge this divide, KGs serve as a natural interface that connects implicit neural learning with explicit symbolic reasoning.

-\paragraph{Reliability in critical fields:} In sensitive domains, auditable and editable KGs can serve as a persistent knowledge base: Facts can be inspected, verified, and updated directly~\cite{pan_et_al:TGDK}.
-LLMs, by contrast, embed knowledge implicitly in parameters, making tracing and verification difficult~\cite{akyurek-etal-2022-towards}, and are prone to hallucinations~\cite{Huang_2025_survey}.
-Updating LLMs is resource-intensive, requiring fine-tuning or retrieval-augmented generation (RAG), and resolving contradictions demands complex methods such as context-aware decoding.
-Verification of generated content against a factual KG minimizes the risk of inaccuracies or hallucinations~\cite{luo2024rog, hron2024training}.
-Furthermore, a KG offers the ``ability to forget'': Information can be erased if required by legal regulations or upon user request.
+Building on this perspective, we next illustrate how KGs function as complementary infrastructure in sensitive domains.
+In sensitive domains, auditable and editable KGs can serve as a persistent knowledge base: facts can be inspected and updated directly~\cite{pan_et_al:TGDK}.
+LLMs, by contrast, embed knowledge implicitly in parameters, making tracing and verification difficult~\cite{akyurek-etal-2022-towards}.
+Updating LLMs is resource-intensive, requiring fine-tuning or retrieval-augmented generation (RAG), and resolving contradictions demands complex methods like context-aware decoding.
+Verification of generated content against a factual KG can help reduce the risk of inaccuracies or hallucinations~\cite{luo2024rog, hron2024training}.
+Furthermore, a KG offers the ``ability to forget'': Information can, in principle, be erased if required by legal regulations or upon user request.
 By contrast, removing knowledge from LLM requires complex interventions and sophisticated strategies that risk catastrophic unlearning~\cite{si2023knowledgeunlearningllms}, raising concerns about access to harmful content, user privacy, and copyright violations~\cite{tian-etal-2024-forget}.

-\paragraph{RAG factuality and scalability:} To enhance factuality, RAG can be replaced with GraphRAG~\cite{edge2024localglobalgraphrag}.
-In standard RAG, answer accuracy depends heavily on the relevance and quality of retrieved text.
-This often fails when information is buried in long passages or scattered across documents.
-Further, vector-based RAG depends on textual embeddings that may fail to correlate semantically similar concepts dispersed in spatiotemporally disparate sources.
-KGs provide an anchoring structure for LLMs to maintain context, and make evidence clear, verifiable, and lightweight for efficient retrieval.
-This improves scalability and lowers generation costs.
-Recent work by~\citet{brissette2024LLMKG} shows GraphRAG outperforming vector RAG and HybridRAG~\cite{sarmah2024hybridrag} on arXiv datasets, demonstrating superior factual accuracy and reasoning.
-These results highlight GraphRAG’s potential, especially for tasks requiring multi-hop reasoning and sustained context understanding.
+However, since KGs themselves can be incomplete or biased, their usage in critical fields requires careful construction and maintenance.